Different teachers recommend different beginner bonsai trees. However, most agree the following plants are some of the best bonsai starter plants.

 Many imported Chinese elm bonsai have been grown for use as “indoor” trees and adapt very quickly.

-They most likely won't gain much growth in girth.
+Indoors, they most likely won't gain much growth in girth.
 The branches, however, will need to be trimmed frequently to keep the shape.

 To learn lots more about this plant as bonsai (more photos too), be sure to see the full page on Chinese elm bonsai trees.